GitHub

 Take a , , or hit (if it's already enabled for the website).

-A new tab with the created GitHub Task opens up posting the Issue to the selected GitHub repository containing all the details and a link to the complete bug report with info.
+A new tab with the created GitHub Task opens up, posting the Issue to the selected GitHub repository, with all the details and a link to the complete bug report with info.
 You can access the complete bug report on the BetterBugs Dashboard with all the information.

 A new tab with the created GitHub Task opens up posting the Issue to the selected GitHub repository containing all the details and a link to the complete bug report with info.